gitongatonny/MeruNumberTranslator/README.md

-# Meru Number Translator & Morphological Analyzer
+# Meru Number Translator & Morphological Analyzer Using Recursion

 This project converts numbers to its equivalent Meru name and vice versa.
 The analyzer takes a numerical input and generates its corresponding Meru name.
 In addition, it outputs the Meru words' morphological grammar.